 2. Start with a great headline

 That’s crucial when you have just 3 seconds to catch someone’s attention.
-Most people are wary of White Papers, even when they’re useful, because they’re so often boring and tedious.
+Most people are wary of White Papers, even when they’re useful, because they’re so often boring and tedious or turn into infomercials halfway through.
 That’s why I used the word ‘love’ in the headline for this post: it’s a positive word, and it connects with the reader's emotions (a faster channel than the brain).